PhilTheGM/DeathwatchAndAscension/HouseRules.md

 ## Hit Location Chart
 The hit location rules that came with the origional Dark Heresy 2 Beta (which was sinse scrapped) is faster and  easier to remember.
 In this system you take the units dice of your to-hit roll and compaire them to the bellow chart.
 1=Head, 2=Left Arm, 3=Right Arm, 4-6=Chest, 7-8=Left Leg, 9-0=Right Leg.

+## Errata
+The [Deathwatch Errata](DeathwatchErrata.pdf) fix a lot of issues and speed up play.
+They are highly recomended!